 Change in Ownership Resulting in a Change of Control.
 In addition to school acquisitions, other types of transactions can also cause a change of control.
 The DOE, most state education agencies, and DETC all have standards pertaining to the change of control of schools, but those standards are not uniform.
 DOE regulations describe some transactions that constitute a change of control, including the transfer of a controlling interest in the voting stock of an institution or the institution's parent corporation.
-DOE regulations provide that a change of control of a publicly-traded corporation occurs in one of two ways: (i) if there is an event that would obligate the corporation to file a Report on Form 8-K with the SEC disclosing a change of control or (ii) if the corporation has a shareholder that owns at least 25% of the total outstanding voting stock of the corporation and is the largest shareholder of the corporation of our voting stock could be determined by the DOE to be a change of control under this standard.
-Many states include the sale of a controlling interest of common stock in the definition of a change of control under the definition of one of these agencies would require us to seek approval of the change in ownership and control to maintain our accreditation, state authorization or licensure.
+DOE regulations provide that a change of control of a publicly-traded corporation occurs in one of two ways: (i) if there is an event that would obligate the corporation to file a Report on Form 8-K with the SEC disclosing a change of control or (ii) if the corporation has a shareholder that owns at least 25% of the total outstanding voting stock of the corporation and is the largest shareholder of the corporation, and that shareholder ceases to own at least 25% of such stock or ceases to be the largest shareholder.
+A significant purchase or disposition of our voting stock could be determined by the DOE to be a change of control under this standard.
+Many states include the sale of a controlling interest of common stock in the definition of a change of control requiring approval.
+A change of control under the definition of one of these agencies would require us to seek approval of the change in ownership and control to maintain our accreditation, state authorization or licensure.
 The requirements to obtain such approval from the states and DETC vary widely.
 In some cases, approval of the change of ownership and control cannot be obtained until after the transaction has occurred.
 In December 2011, we provided details regarding the Reverse Merger to the CDHE.
 The CDHE indicated that under current regulations, as long as we maintain accreditation by DETC following the Reverse Merger, Aspen will remain in good standing with the CDHE.
-As described below, DETC has approved the change of ownership, with several customary conditions.
+As described below, DETC has approved the change of ownership, with several cu